andersensam/convert2rhel-satellite-ansible/convert2rhel/README.md

 svcansible_home         /var/lib/                   Prefix for service account home directory.
 Using /var/lib creates the directory /var/lib/$(svcansible_username) svcansible_sudoer       'true'                      Add the service account to /etc/sudoers.d directory, allowing passwordless sudo svcansible_public_key                               The public SSH key to install to the remote host.
-Follows the format of ~/.ssh/authorized_keys satellite_url                                       Satellite server URL, make sure to include "https://" satellite_org                                       Satellite organization the converted host should be placed into activation_key                                      Activation Key from Satellite register_to_insights    'true'                      Register the host to Red Hat Insights
+Follows the format of ~/.ssh/authorized_keys satellite_server_url                                Satellite server URL, make sure to include "https://" satellite_organization                              Satellite organization the converted host should be placed into activation_key                                      Activation Key from Satellite register_to_insights    'true'                      Register the host to Red Hat Insights
 ```